Installation and set up of Bank Plugins

 NB: Be advised that the information/accuracy in this article may differ depending on which version of Sage 200 you use, as a result, some options and processes might look different.
 For all support queries please email [email protected].

-Setting up new reports as Features/Menu Items
+Setting Up New Reports as Features/Menu Items

 Once you have created your Sage report, setting up the new reports as Features/Menu Items is next on the to-do list.